-We’ll set up a clickable Help button to display at the top of the sidebar menu like in the example shown below …
+We’ll set up a clickable Help button to display at the top of the sidebar like in the example shown below …

 Step 1 – Upload your image.

-Step 2 – Add the contact page.
+Step 2 – Add the destination page.

 Step 4 – Add a Text widget.

-Drag the Text widget to your Active Widgets section and release it at the very top of the Widget Area …
+Drag the Text widget to your Active Widgets section and release it at the top of the Widget Area …

-Step 5 – Configure the widget settings.
+Step 5 – Configure the text widget settings.

-Click on the widget title bar to configure its settings.
+Click on the Text widget title bar to configure its settings.
 Paste the code with the links to your contact page and graphic button into your text widget content area and click save …

 *** If using WordPress version pre-4.8 ***

-(Automatically add paragraphs box not checked)
+(Automatically add paragraphs option not ticked)

-(Automatically add paragraphs box checked)
+(Automatically add paragraphs option checked)